 Of course, this is Peter's pattern.
-He's always asking Jesus questions!
-And that's not a bad thing either, though it can wear on you.
+He's always asking Jesus questions.
+And that's not a bad thing either.
+Questions reveal.
+They reveal what we're thinking, and lacking, and needing.

-Here's another question in verse 37, "Peter asked, 'Lord, why can't I follow you now?"
-Followed by a bold claim, "I will lay down my life for you.""
+Notice that Peter asks another question in verse 37, "Lord, why can't I follow you now?"
+But his question quickly leads to a bold claim, "I will lay down my life for you."
 Peter truly loved Christ.
 He meant what he said.
-The problem is, he's underestimating the wickedness of his heart.
+The problem is, he's underestimating the problem of his heart.
 He wants to love Jesus, but he lacks what it takes.

-That's why Jesus is going to the cross.
-Peter is a sinner, just like we are.
+This of course is why Jesus is on His way to the cross.
+Peter is a sinner, as we are.
 As such, he is enslaved to his self-first approach to life, though he knows it's wrong.
 He's saying the right thing, for he should lay down his life for His Master.
 But he doesn't have what it takes, not within himself.